-Protege DIN Rail modules are designed to mount on standard DIN Rail either in dedicated DIN cabinets or on generic DIN Rail mounting strip.
+Protege DIN rail modules are designed to mount on standard DIN rail either in dedicated DIN cabinets or on generic DIN rail mounting strip.

-When installing a DIN Rail module, ensure that there is adequate clearance around all sides of the device and that air flow to the vents of the unit is not restricted.
+When installing a DIN rail module, ensure that there is adequate clearance around all sides of the device and that air flow to the vents of the unit is not restricted.
 It is recommended that you install the module in a location that will facilitate easy access for wiring.
-It is also recommended that the module is installed in an electrical room, communication equipment room, closet or in an accessible area of the ceiling.
+It is also recommended that the module is installed in an electrical room, communication equipment room, secure cabinet, or in an accessible area of the ceiling.

-- 1. Position the DIN Rail module in the correct orientation, with the writing on the face the right way up. - 2.
+- 1. Position the DIN rail module with the labeling in the correct orientation. - 2.
 Hook the mounting tabs (opposite the tab clip) under the edge of the DIN rail. - 3.
-Push the DIN Rail module against the mount until the tab clips over the rail.
+Push the DIN rail module against the mount until the tab clips over the rail.